 Traveling with a baby is no small endeavor.
 Yes, they’re tiny.
 But holy moly, their stuff certainly is not.

 My husband and I travel all the time with our baby.
 Over the summer it’s often every weekend.
 So we’ve come across some great tricks, tips, and work-arounds that make the process easier.

 The name of the game is obvious: figure out what you don’t need and find the most space-saving version of what you do need.
 I was advised to look into something like best bottles for travel, as it saves you a lot of stress when going out with your baby, especially if they are breastfeeding or using a bottle. (more…)

-It’s been quite some time since my husband and I traveled to Disney World for our Babymoon, but I still remember it well and feel warm and fuzzy every time I come across something Disney related.
+It’s been quite some time since my husband and I had our Disney Babymoon, but I still remember it well and feel warm and fuzzy every time I come across something Disney-related.
 Not only did we have an amazing time, but it was a fabulous way to start what will most likely be decades of Disney trips ahead of us.
 As far as Babymoons go, it was the perfect choice for a last hoorah and one that I will always recommend to parents-to-be.

-So before you settle on yet another Caribbean getaway, consider these reasons for choosing Disney World to celebrate your new life ahead:
+So before you settle on yet another Caribbean getaway, consider these reasons for choosing a Disney Babymoon instead: